 One of the biggest challenges facing the state, the region, and communities is maintaining, operating and updating the transportation system in an era of reduced resources and weak political will to invest in infrastructure.
 Traditionally projects have been advanced to the State Ten Year Plan to be queued for eventual construction.
-However, given the current financial limitations with respect to state and federal funding, waiting for any individual project to be constructed via that route is likely to

-$1 \hspace{0.1in}$ take a minimum of 10 to 15 years, and might be a viable option

-- only for large, long range projects.
-Even then, funding for - 3 maintaining the transportation system has not kept up with the - 4 repair and replacement needs of the infrastructure.
-The municipal - 5 and business sectors have a shared interest in working to restore - 6 state and federal investment in transportation infrastructure.
-In - 7 addition, communities will benefit from finding alternate means - 8 of financing many improvements.
-This will mean working with - 9 citizens, other communities, NH DOT, and private interests to find - 10 appropriate mechanisms.
-In addition, many communities have - 11 had success in recent years leveraging private development - 12 interests to achieve public transportation improvement goals - 13 through the use of development exactions and public/private - 14 partnerships.
+However, given the current financial limitations with respect to state and federal funding, waiting for any individual project to be constructed via that route is likely to take a minimum of 10 to 15 years, and might be a viable option only for large, long range projects.
+Even then, funding for maintaining the transportation system has not kept up with the repair and replacement needs of the infrastructure.
+The municipal and business sectors have a shared interest in working to restore state and federal investment in transportation infrastructure.
+In addition, communities will benefit from finding alternate means of financing many improvements.
+This will mean working with citizens, other communities, NH DOT, and private interests to find appropriate mechanisms.
+In addition, many communities have had success in recent years leveraging private development interests to achieve public transportation improvement goals through the use of development exactions and public/private partnerships.

 - Work with federal, state and regional partners to increase the amount of Federal and State funding available in the region to address project needs.
 In particular, work to establish a dedicated state funding stream for public transportation.
 (Timeframe: Immediate and ongoing) - Work directly with communities to expand the options available for local financing of transportation system maintenance, preservation, and improvement.
 (Timeframe: Immediate and ongoing) - Promote the use of public/private partnerships to spur investment in the transportation system where private development goals facilitate achievement of public priorities.
-(Timeframe: Immediate and Ongoing) - Assist communities with the development of policies and regulations that aid in securing private development funding appropriate for the amount of impact expected on adjacent transportation facilities.
+(Timeframe: Immediate and Ongoing) - Assist communities with the development of policies and regulations that aid in securing private development funding appropriate to the level of impact expected on adjacent transportation facilities.
 (Timeframe: 1-10 Years)

-Work with NH DOT to identify projects that might benefit from non-traditional contracting mechanisms such as design build to expedite implementation.
+• Work with NH DOT to identify projects that may benefit from non-traditional contracting mechanisms such as design-build to expedite implementation.
 (Timeframe: 1-5 Years, Ongoing)

-38 PLAN IMPACTS & MITIGATION
+PLAN IMPACTS & MITIGATION

-40 Beginning with the enactment of SAFETEA-LU and continuing 41 with the FAST Act, MPO Long Range Transportation Plans are 42 required to address the issue of environmental mitigation with 43 the objective of introducing some forethought into how 44 environmental impacts from major transportation projects in the 45 region will be mitigated.
-While not intended to identify project 46 specific mitigation requirements or opportunities, the plan must 47 include a generalized discussion of potential mitigation activities 48 and compare transportation plans with available State

-- 49 conservation plans, maps, and inventories. - 50 As we interpret it, the objective is to identify both the types of - 51 mitigation that are appropriate to the region and the potential - 52 opportunities for mitigation that are present in the region.
+Beginning with the enactment of SAFETEA-LU and continuing with the FAST Act, MPO Long Range Transportation Plans are required to address the issue of environmental mitigation with the objective of introducing some forethought into how environmental impacts from major transportation projects in the region will be mitigated.
+While not intended to identify project specific mitigation requirements or opportunities, the plan must include a generalized discussion of potential mitigation activities and compare transportation plans with available State conservation plans, maps, and inventories.
+As we interpret it, the objective is to identify both the types of mitigation that are appropriate to the region and the potential opportunities for mitigation that are present in the region.